 WARNING: Rigs are shipped with the leads in the HOME position and after positioning your leads in the FISHING position, they should be left in FISHING position.
 DO NOT return wires to the HOME position as they may break off.
 Repositioning wires that move out of FISHING back to the FISHING position should not pose any problem.
 Basically the characteristics of STAINLESS steel does not allow for repeated repositioning of the leads.

 The following suggestion is also shipped with each order:

 Included is your Complimentary storage ring.
 It is PVC and you can make more by slicing off a ¼ inch of 1 1/4 ” PVC for all Models EXCEPT Model 9 which uses 1" PVC.
 Slide it down over the nose end down to the swivels and you can leave the baits attached.
 When the PVC is removed the leads will spring back close to fishing position.
 Store in flat tray such as Plano #2-3700 or similar.
 Your rigs should then require little or no bending, give you months of use and prevent breakage.

 As a suggestion we highly recommend you use Braided line.
 50 pound works well, but depending upon conditions any braided will do.
-Braided line will reduce the number of lost rigs and baits.
+Braided line will reduce the number of lost rigs with baits and FISH.